 Each RES has different value in terms of external benefit, thus respective promotion schemes can and must differ significantly.
 This depends on the environmental situation in certain area.
 External conditions and current infrastructure for RES technologies differ, thus spatial planning, such as urban energy development plans, is the most appropriate tool for the benefit assessment.
 All countries pay little attention to the support of RES technologies on the demand side.
 Support for the consumers is the most appropriate via support programs (and not by supporting scattered consumers), as it enables to achieve actual effect.
 The external benefit analysis for small wind power plants, geothermal heat pumps, and solar collectors was performed to find their niche in urban and rural areas.
-The external effect indicators for different scenario cases are shown in Table 1.
-Data in Table 1 show the comparison of external benefit using different types and scale of RES technologies.
+The external effect indicators for different scenario cases are shown in Table I. Data in Table I show the comparison of external benefit using different types and scale of RES technologies.
 The main indicators of external benefits are considered to be the use of domestic capital; taxes paid to the state budget and newly created job places.
+Avoiding air pollution is also one of the key factors that determine the external utility of RES-technologies.